 Other behavioral traits associated with intellectual disability (but not deemed criteria for a diagnosis) include aggression, dependency, impulsivity, gullibility, passivity, self-injury, stubbornness, low self-esteem, low frustration tolerance, and high risk of suicide.
 It is common for people with intellectual disability to have co-occurring mental neurodevelopmental, medical, and physical conditions.
 For example, other mental disorders and epilepsy are three to four times higher in people with intellectual disability than in the general population.
 If a genetic condition has caused the intellectual disability, a person may also have the characteristic physical features of that condition (as in Down syndrome).

-Intellectual disability affects about 1 percent of the population, and prevalence for severe intellectual disability is approximately 6 per 1,000 people.
+Intellectual disability affects about one percent of the population, and prevalence for severe intellectual disability is approximately six per 1,000 people.